Committees and Meetings

 Applications made the Community Right to Buy or Community Right to Bid are considered by the Council's Assets of Community Value Panel.

-The Somerset Building Control Partnership is a Joint Committee between Mendip District Council, Sedgemoor District Council, Taunton Deane Borough Council and West Somerset District Council.
+The Somerset Building Control Partnership is a Joint Committee between Mendip District Council, Sedgemoor District Council, Somerset West and Taunton Council.

 This group is responsible for the Council's programme of transformation.